locke14/sensor-control-system/README.md

 - Display real-time updates of the sensor readings and machine parameters over time during the simulation.

-- Use data visualization libraries to plot key sensor readings and machine parameters over time.

 ## Evaluation Criteria

 Your solution will be evaluated on the following criteria: